-In 2013, 17% of Western Australians aged 14 years and over reported using an illicit drug in the last 12 months This finding was unchanged from 2010.

-This finding was unchanged from 2010 and similar to the national average.
+In 2013, 17% of Western Australians aged 14 years and over reported using an illicit drug in the last 12 months This finding was unchanged from 2010 and similar to the national average.
 In WA, cannabis is the most commonly used illicit drug, with 11.3% of WA respondents from the National Drug Household Survey reporting using cannabis in the last 12 months (Dyer et al, 2015).